 #6.
 Seychelles Rupee (1 USD = 13.15S CR)

 The Seychelles Rupee is the high-value currency of the island nation, Seychelles.
 A combination of factors puts the currency in a high position.
-These factors are market dependency, a diversified economy as well as stringent monetary policies.
-Economic activities like farming, fishing, and manufacturing have also enjoyed growth thanks to an increased number of foreign investments.
+These factors are market dependency, a diversified economy, as well as stringent monetary policies.
+Economic activities like farming, fishing, and manufacturing have also enjoyed growth thanks to an increasing number of foreign investments.
 The Seychelles Rupee was valued at 6.0397 per the $1 as of November 2000.